Forced Vengeance poster

 The inciting incident occurs at 10 minutes when Sam Paschal refuses to sell the Lucky Dragon to Raimondi's crime syndicate, setting the conflict in motion as Raimondi threatens consequences..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Sam Paschal and his wife are murdered by Raimondi's men.
+This illustrates the protagonist's commitment to Sam Paschal and his wife are murdered by Raimondi's men.
 Josh discovers their bodies and chooses to seek vengeance and protect Claire, entering a world of violence., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Josh and Claire are ambushed and nearly killed.
+Significantly, this crucial beat Josh and Claire are ambushed and nearly killed.
 The syndicate demonstrates their reach and power, making Josh realize he can't just defend—he must go on the offensive., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (75% through) represents the emotional nadir.
 Here, Claire is kidnapped by Raimondi's men.
-Josh's closest ally is killed, leaving him isolated and seemingly defeated with everything he fought to protect taken from him., shows the protagonist at their lowest point.
+Josh's closest ally is killed, leaving him isolated and seemingly defeated with everything he fought to protect taken from him., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 79% of the runtime.
 Josh learns the location of Raimondi's headquarters and Claire's whereabouts.
 He arms himself and commits to a final assault, synthesizing loyalty with lethal action., demonstrating the transformation achieved throughout the journey.